 How will I know what the UPPAC has recommended to the IURC on my case?

 Following the UPPAC meeting you will receive a letter in the mail notifying you of the recommendation(s).
-About 60 days after your case has been reviewed by the UPPAC, it will go to conference and will be finalized and approved/disapproved by the IURC.
+About 45-60 days after your case has been reviewed by the UPPAC, it will go before the IURC to be approved/disapproved.
 After the IURC’s decision on your case, you will receive a letter in the mail notifying you of the final ruling.